Classification: First Australian Cast

 Cover Photograph by Jeff Rand

 Recorded in the 16 Track facilities of EMI Studios, Sydney.

 Historical Notes from a Fan

-This particular release is fairly unique, in that — clocking in at eighteen songs from a show that only had twenty-three (or twenty-four, if a recording included the new addition to the stage version, “Could We Start Again Please”) to begin with — it’s one of the rare “knock-off” recordings that took a swing at getting the lion’s share of the score in the can.
+This particular release is fairly unique, in that — clocks in at eighteen songs from a show that only had twenty-three (or twenty-four, if a recording included the new addition to the stage version, “Could We Start Again Please”) to begin with — it’s one of the rare “knock-off” recordings that took a swing at getting the lion’s share of the score in the can.
 Made in Australia by a combo assembled by producer and organist Mike Perjanik, and deemed good enough by EMI to give it a British release on their cheapie Starline label, it is often dubbed the “First Australian Cast” by fans because it pre-dates the official Australian production.
 (In fact, its influence could be felt in that later official attempt; comparing Trevor White’s performance on the original Australian recording to Terry Kaff’s on this one reveals that somebody was taking notes.)

 Standout tracks include killer takes on “Heaven On Their Minds,” “What’s The Buzz,” and “Superstar,” and versions of “The Temple” and “Gethsemane” with a genuine rock edge.
 As per V²’s article, this album is also noteworthy for “something quite famous” by The Chemical Brothers having been sampled from it.
 Spot it, and you’ll be mentioned here!

 There are no reviews yet.
 Be the first one to write one.